“You can be indie and still do major shit.”

-Recently, I was given the chance to speak with an upcoming pop star in the making, Popstar Benny.
+Recently, I was given a chance to speak with an upcoming pop star in the making, Popstar Benny.
 I’ve been a fan of Benny’s music for quite a while now.
-I was given the information to connect that Popstar Benny was formerly Benny Jetts, the name he was using when I originally came across his atmospheric, outer-space production sound.
+I was given the information to connect that Popstar Benny was formerly Benny Jetts, the name he used when I originally came across his atmospheric, outer-space production sound.
 From one era to the next, Benny has evolved beyond whatever potential he thought he had and entered into a whole new realm of dreams and possibilities ready to be explored.
 In our interview, I got the chance to speak with him about the usual meat and potatoes—where he’s from, how he started, and what his dreams are.
 But within this interview is truly the story and feel of a pop star in the making.

 “Everything I did needed to be done with a purpose, and if not, then it can wait until the purpose shows itself.”

-We had a small introductory conversation where we spoke about our days and the life of a creative.
-We also spoke about the pandemic status of Atlanta as news had just broken that it would be officially opening up a day before we spoke.
-A casual icebreaker with an artist I’ve been listening to for a few years now that I never thought I’d speak with.
+We had a small introductory conversation about our days and creative life.
+We also talked about the pandemic status of Atlanta as news had just broken that it would be officially opening up a day before we spoke.
+A casual icebreaker with an artist I’ve been listening to for a few years now that I never thought I’d talk with.
 As comfortable as ever, like we’d known each other for years, Benny walked me through his mind and showed just who exactly he is—not only as of the affluent producer but as the human behind that prosperous skill as well.
-From this walkthrough, I’ve seen with my observations the level of stardom awaiting Benny.
+From this walkthrough, I’ve seen the level of stardom awaiting Benny with my observations.

 Who are you and where are you from?